HappyStinson/elevate-with-nordling/content/blog/what-im-working-on-moving-career-family/what-im-working-on-moving-career-family.md

 - **Turning on the lights:** This new apartment uses a DCL connector for the ceiling lamps.
 I went to IKEA to get them and replaced the connector.
 Also, the floor lamp was damaged in the move, and I dropped the bulb, which exploded.
 It took me a while to clean up all the pieces and replace it, but now I have some working lights.
 - **First solo grocery shopping:** It’s been a while since I shopped for myself, and it was a bit confusing navigating the new store.
 I had some issues at checkout but managed to get home with the groceries and say hi to my flatmate Bruno, who was cooking in the kitchen.

+A huge thank you to my family for their incredible help during the move.
+Their support made the process much smoother and less stressful, and I couldn’t have done it without them.

 This new place is similar to past shared housing experiences, but it feels like a fresh start with its own unique vibe and location.

 ### Preparing for Spain